Alex Salmond

-Early life

-Early years and family background
+Early life and education

-Alexander Elliot Anderson Salmond was born in his parents' home at 101 Preston Road, Linlithgow, West Lothian, Scotland, on 31 December 1954.
-He is the second of four children born to Robert Fyfe Findlay Salmond (1921–2017), and Mary Stewart Salmond (née Milne; 1922–2003), both of whom were civil servants.
+Alexander Elliot Anderson Salmond was born at his parents' home at 101 Preston Road, Linlithgow, West Lothian, Scotland, on 31 December 1954.
+He was the second of four children born to Robert Fyfe Findlay Salmond (1921–2017) and Mary Stewart Salmond (née Milne; 1922–2003), both of whom were civil servants.
 Robert Salmond, who served in the Royal Navy during the Second World War, had originally worked as an electrician, and his family had been resident in Linlithgow since the mid-18th century.
 Salmond's grandmother, Abigail Ireland, married Alexander Salmond, one of six children to Robert Dobie Salmond and Margaret Elms, the daughter of Margaret Duncan and Henry Elms, a native of England.

 Salmond's middle names come from his family's tradition of naming their children after the local Church of Scotland minister, in this case Gilbert Elliot Anderson of St Ninian's Craigmailen Parish Church in Linlithgow.
-He remains a member of the Church of Scotland.
+He remained a member of the Church of Scotland his whole life.

 From a young age, Salmond suffered very bad asthma.
 His parents were loving and caring and although he did not grow up poor, "money was tight" and the importance of education was emphasised in the family.
-Salmond was a skinny child, often referred to by his father as a "skink", as in Cullen Skink.
+Salmond was a skinny child, often referred to by his father as a "skink", as in cullen skink.

-Education

 Salmond was educated at Linlithgow Primary School, before attending Linlithgow Academy from 1966 to 1972.
 He studied at Edinburgh College of Commerce from 1972 to 1973, gaining an HNC in Business Studies, and was then accepted by the University of St Andrews, where he studied Economics and Medieval History.
 During his time at St Andrews, Salmond lived in Andrew Melville Hall.
 He was elected as vice-president (education) of the students' representative council in 1977 and was also nominated to join St Andrews Community Council that year.
 Salmond graduated with a 2:2 Joint Honours MA in Economics and Medieval History in May 1978.

 Early career

-After graduating in 1978, he entered the Government Economic Service as an assistant economist in the Department of Agriculture and Fisheries for Scotland, part of the now defunct Scottish Office.
+After graduating in 1978, he entered the Government Economic Service (GES) as an assistant economist in the Department of Agriculture and Fisheries for Scotland, part of the now defunct Scottish Office.
 Two years later he joined the staff of the Royal Bank of Scotland, where he worked for seven years, initially as an assistant economist.
 In 1982 he was appointed oil economist, and from 1984 he worked as a bank economist as well as continuing to hold the position of oil economist.
 While with the Royal Bank, he wrote and broadcast extensively for both domestic and international outlets.
 He also contributed regularly to oil and energy conferences.
 In 1983, Salmond created a "Royal Bank/BBC oil index" that is still used.